I got to reply to 5 quick questions for Parliament Magazine edition 505

-I speak French in meetings in the parliament, both in plenary, committee and group meetings.
+I speak French in meetings in the parliament, both in plenary, The European Parliament is divided up into Committees: smaller groups of MEPs that work on a particular topic. and group meetings.
 I love speaking other languages as it allows me to connect with and understand other people better.
 Speaking EU English is useful, but it doesn’t allow you to really connect with citizens in other countries or your colleagues.

 2. How would you describe your political/leadership style in three words?

 White water rafting: Plan for the destination, but allow yourself to ride the waves as they come while remaining prepared for hidden rocks.

 3. What is the smallest change you have made in your career that has had the biggest positive result?

 Started telling stories rather than holding speeches.
 I don’t always succeed, but when I do take the time to tell a story rather than a bunch of facts, people start to listen more.

 4. What do you do in your free time to relax and unwind?